 This article explores each level of Kirkpatrick's model and includes real-world examples so that you can see how the model is applied.

-If at any point you have questions or would like to discuss the model with practitioners, feel free to join my eLearning + instructional design Slack channel and ask away.
+If at any point you have questions or would like to discuss the model with practitioners, then feel free to join my eLearning + instructional design Slack channel and ask away.

 The Kirkpatrick Model of Evaluation is a popular approach to evaluating training programs.
 However, despite the model focusing on training programs specifically, it's broad enough to encompass any type of program evaluation.